tryyang2001/tp/docs/UserGuide.md

 - *Integer 5*: Extremely active (when sports is your passion and have a very physical job scope)

 ***Body Mass Index (BMI)*** - A measure to evaluate if the body weight is healthy.
-BMI is computed by using the body weight(in kg) divided by the square of the body height(in m). \
+BMI is computed by using the body weight (in kg) divided by the square of the body height (in m). \
 \
 ***Item*** - We use the term _Item_ to represent the items that can be stored in _Fitbot_.
 The available items are _Food Item_ and _Exercise Item_.\
 \
-***Upcoming exercise*** - We define the exercise with date after today's date as an Upcoming Exercise.
+***Upcoming Exercise*** - We define the exercise with date after today's date as an Upcoming Exercise.
 This kind of exercise will be handled specifically.
 It will not be added to the Exercise List but will be saved internally in the storage file.
 More details of the process can be found [here](#442-adding-recurring-exercise-items-add-r).\
 \
-***Item Bank*** - The item bank is an item storage that is capable of storing the Food or Exercise Item with its respective calorie.
-This is to help you to store the calorie intake of a specific Food or the calorie burnt from a specific Exercise for future use.
-More details on how to add item into the item bank can be found [here](#451-adding-food-bank-items-add-fbank).\
+***Item Bank*** - The Item Bank is an item storage that is capable of storing the Food or Exercise Item with its respective calories.
+This is to help you to store the calorie intake of a specific Food Item or the calories burnt from a specific Exercise Item for future use.
+More details on how to add item into the Item Bank can be found [here](#451-adding-food-bank-items-add-fbank).\
 \
 ***Parameters*** - Parameters are values in the command format that _Fitbot_ expects you to provide.
 For example, `height` and `weight` are parameters used to obtain your body height and weight values.\
 \
-***Prefix*** - Prefix is used to help Fitbot identifies the corresponding parameters you provided.
-For example, to allow Fitbot to save your body height and weight, prefixes `h/` and `w/` are used.
+***Prefix*** - Prefix is used to help _Fitbot_ identifies the corresponding parameters you provided.
+For example, to allow _Fitbot_ to save your body height and weight, prefixes `h/` and `w/` are used.
 More details about how to use the prefixes in each command can be found [here](#4-features).